seamustuohy/seamustuohy.github.io/_posts/2016-07-10-low-resourced-org-roadmap-dev-list.md

 tags: [link list, infosec, security, orgsec]
 ---

 The road-map development process that comes after an audit or assessment can be daunting.
-I recently was asked to put together: *"Seamus-sourced reccys on external resources for post-audit work that helps with prioritization and organization of actions, and if it has anything extra for low-resourced orgs or orgs in crisis, so much the better."*
+I recently was asked to put together: *"Seamus-sourced reccys on external resources for post-audit work that helps with prioritization and organization of actions, and if it has anything extra for low-resourced orgs or orgs in crisis, so much the better."* <!--more-->

 Below is a Sunday morning link scrape from my personal notes.
 This does not cover personal security or inter-group/collaboration security practices.
 This is only resources relevant in some way to organizational road-map development for small organizations.